aldrenyabut/Stage-1-Executive-Memo/template-memo (2).md

-# [Stage 1: Executive Memo]
+# [Stage 1: Executive Memo (Scenario #1)]

 **Created by:** [Aldren Yabut]
 **Updated by:** [Aldren Yabut]
 **Date Created:** [October 22, 2025]
-**Date Updated:** [October 22, 2025]
+**Date Updated:** [October 23, 2025]
 **Version:** [0.0]
 **LLM Used:"" [LLM] (optional if LLm used)

 ---

 ## Executive Summary (≤150 words)
-Our firm will receive 1,000,000 euros on October 27, 2025.
-Exchange rate fluctuations could reduce the USD value of this payment.
-We looked at three FX hedging strategies, forward contracts, futures, and options, using a spreadsheet model that includes USD proceeds and sensitivity to +/-5% EUR/USD changes.
-The forward contract provides predictable USD proceeds, is simple to implement, and requires no upfront cost, making it the recommended hedge to protect cash flow.
+We expect 4.5 million euros from a European client in one year.
+Changes in the EUR/USD rate could affect how much we receive in dollars.
+To manage this risk, we are considering three options, forward contracts, currency options, or a money market hedge.
+The goal is to protect against losses while keeping some potential upside if the euro strengthens.
+We will build a simple model to compare these options and decide the best approach.

 ---

 ## Background & Objectives
-Receiving a large payment in euros exposes us to FX risk.
-A weaker euro could reduce the USD amount we receive.
-Our main goal is to protect expected cash flows, minimize risk, and make the process simple and cost-effective.
+Right now, our euro receivable exposes us to exchange rate risk.
+If the euro weakens, the USD we receive will be lower than expected, which could impact revenue and planning.
+Our main goal is to protect the company from losses due to volatile.
+Another goal is to consider options that still allow some upside if the euro strengthens.

 ---

 ## Methods
-We built a spreadsheet model with:
-Inputs: 1,000,000 euros, payment date, spot rate, forward/futures rates, options.
-Calculations: USD proceeds for unhedged, forward, futures, and option scenarios.
-Sensitivity: +/-5% FX rate changes.
-Outputs: Comparison table and charts showing USD outcomes for each hedge.
+Forward Contract: Lock in a known rate today for the euro payment next year.

+Currency Options: Buy a put to guarantee a minimum USD amount; optionally sell a call to reduce cost.

+Money Market Hedge: Borrow USD now, convert to euros, and invest to match the payment timing.

+We will create a simple Excel model using the receivable amount, current spot and forward rates, interest rates, and option premiums.
+The model will calculate expected USD proceeds under different FX scenarios.

 ---

 ## Limitations & Next Steps
-Limitations: Forward/futures locks prevent benefiting from a stronger euro and options cost a premium and are more complex.
-Next Steps: Execute a forward contract for the October 27 payment, update the model with current rates, and monitor FX conditions to adjust if necessary.
+Limitations: FX rates and interest rates are unpredictable, and hedging costs could change.
+Our model relies on assumptions that may not cover extreme market moves.
+Next Steps: Build the Excel model (Stage 2) to compare outcomes for each hedge.
+Then analyze results (Stage 3) to pick the approach that balances risk, cost, and flexibility

 ---